mojontwins/b166MP2/updates.md

 # b1.3

-* [ ] This version adds beds and the sleeping functionality.
+* [X] This version adds beds and the sleeping functionality.
 I removed all this for the base version and now I'll have to add it again :D Sowly but steady!
 	* [X] Sleeping in SP works.
-	* [ ] Sleeping in SMP works.
+	* [X] Sleeping in SMP works.
 		* Bug!
 Crash when trying to translate the "can't sleep" message in the server.
 How is this even handled in vanilla?
 	* [X] Nightmare dynamic.

+## Bugs / glitches
+	* [ ] seeds not consistent? revise beta gen
 	* [ ] Restore the pane renderer.